There are a million helpful little growing tips out there that can help a cannabis grower out.

 While this isn’t common, the risk of permanently blocking pipes is much greater with potassium silicate.
 It is very unstable and reacts with pretty much anything to form a gelatinous material, which over time will solidify into rock.

 The better option is to use leftovers on lawns or gardens.
 If you don’t grow in this manner, then perhaps you have a friend who does.
 Another option is to take you leftover nutrients to a hazardous waste drop-off location in your area.

-High Pressure Sodium and Metal Hallide Bulbs produce considerable heat and draw large amounts of power.
-Many times, growers will have equipment such as intake and ventilation fans on the same breaker which increases the risks of tripping the breaker, electrical shocks and shorts that could cause a fire.
-Bad wiring (ie. Improper grounding, exposed wires) can also lead to disaster.
+High Pressure Sodium and Metal Halide Bulbs produce considerable heat and draw large amounts of power.
+Many times, growers have equipment such as intake and ventilation fans on the same breaker which increases the risks of tripping the breaker.
+Electrical shocks and shorts present serious potential hazards that could cause a fire.
+Bad wiring (improper grounding, exposed wires) can also lead to disaster.